The Most Satisfyingly-Gross YouTube Channel Isn't Dr. Pimple Popper — It's Better

 Advertisement

-At the end of the day, if just watching the videos — and not DIY-ing at home — adds a little pep in your step (sorry, had to), we won't stop you.
+At the end of the day, if just watching the videos — and not DIY-ing at home — adds a little pep in your step (had to), we won't stop you.
 Just make sure you hold onto your lunch, because you're in for a bumpy ride.

 Related Video: